charlesbrandt/public/code/api/feathers.md

 https://docs.feathersjs.com/guides/basics/generator.html
 Generating an app | FeathersJS

 ## API (aka Services)

+Feathers makes it a snap to set up CRUD (Create, Read, Update, Delete) style APIs.
 Accessing the API follows a standard pattern (which is one of the benefits of using an API framework).

 https://docs.feathersjs.com/api/services.html